Birdie2024-boop/android-testdpc/README.md

     adb shell cmd role add-role-holder android.app.role.DEVICE_POLICY_MANAGEMENT com.afwsamples.testdpc
     ```

-    Note: unlike DO/PO, this change is not persisted so TestDPC needs to be
+    Note: unlike DO/PO, this change is not persiste so TestDPC needs to be
     marked as role holder again if the device reboots.

 ## Android Studio import